BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 # PsyDoom MAPINFO documentation
 To help modding, PsyDoom supports a 'MAPINFO' lump which allows information like level & episode names, music selection and so on to be defined.
-This MAPINFO uses similar syntax to the 'New ZDoom' format (see: https://zdoom.org/wiki/MAPINFO).
 The purpose of this document is to list the definition types supported and fields within those definitions.

+ Some high level points to note:
+- The syntax used is similar to the 'New ZDoom' format (see: https://zdoom.org/wiki/MAPINFO).
+- All block and field names are case insensitive.
+Camel case is recommended however for readability.
+- The MAPINFO lump is processed sequentially, from start to finish.
+This means that definitions like `ClearEpisodes` should be placed first before `Episode`.
+- Unrecognized definition types or fields will be ignored.
+- If the game already defines something (Map, Episode etc.) then defining it again in MAPINFO overwrites the existing definition.
+Furthermore, if some fields are omitted from the new definition, then those fields will be sourced from the original object.
+In this way you can use MAPINFO to partially tweak some existing game data, without having to redefine all of it.
+For example, you could alter the music track of an existing map without changing anything else.

 ## Episode
 Defines an episode which can be selected on the main menu.
 Note: the game's episode list should be contiguous, with no missing episode numbers between the first and last.
 Example: